Simulation-Software-Engineering/Lecture-Material/organization/material/intro_course.md

 ## Prerequisites: Infrastructure

 - GitHub account
-- We'll create an IPVS GitLab account for everyone
+- We'll create an IPVS-SIM GitLab account for everyone
 - Laptop with root access
   - You should be able to install and configure software.
 - OK if we use Slido?